How is TV news going to cover the weirdest, most fraught election in history? All of your questions answered.

 How will the huge number of mail-in votes affect election night coverage?

 In past years, viewers were accustomed to hearing reports about the growing vote tally, tracked by the “percentage of precincts reporting,” which enhanced the illusion of a steadily moving horse race.
 But what goes on in the precincts is more abstract this year, thanks to the large number of mail-in votes — many of which won’t be calculated until after the in-person vote.
 So news executives promise they will explain the vote tally in its full context at every step.
 “You’ll hear about Election Day in-person voting.
 You will hear about pre-election in-person voting.
 And you will hear about mail-in voting,” said David Chalian, CNN’s political director.
 Those distinctions are important, networks say, because each cohort is expected to skew in different directions.
-Expect to hear television anchors to frame the results in terms of “percentage of the expected vote” instead of the “percentage of precincts reporting.”
+Expect to hear television anchors frame the results in terms of “percentage of the expected vote” instead of the “percentage of precincts reporting.”

-What’s this talk about a “red mirage” or a “blue mirage”?
+What’s this talk about a ‘red mirage’ or a ‘blue mirage’?

 Pre-election opinion surveys have showed that this year, Democrats have a much greater propensity to vote by mail than Republicans.
 So depending on when a state plans to tally its mail-in ballots, there could be big swerves in the results throughout the evening.
 “We have to explain to the viewer what we know about those vote totals, because it could help them understand why a state may appear red initially on the map, but we believe that it may shift blue and that you shouldn’t be surprised by that and vice versa,” said Chalian.
-For example, said Fox News’s Mishkin, there are two states where people are most likely to “draw inappropriate conclusions” — Florida, which will count its early votes first, possibly making it seem deceptively blue in the early hours, and Pennsylvania, where election-day votes are counted first, possibly making it seem deceptively red until all the early and mail-in ballots are cast.
+For example, said Fox News’s Mishkin, there are two states where people are most likely to “draw inappropriate conclusions” — Florida, which will count its early votes first, possibly making it seem deceptively blue in the early hours, and Pennsylvania, where Election Day votes are counted first, possibly making it seem deceptively red until all the early and mail-in ballots are cast.

-Why does it even matter what the networks project on Election Night?
+Why does it even matter what the networks project on election night?

 In 1980, NBC News used exit polling data to call the state of California for Ronald Reagan early in the evening, and Jimmy Carter conceded the election before the state’s polls had closed, which hurt other Democratic candidates in the Pacific time zone when those voters didn’t bother to show up.
 In 2000, based on vote and polling information from a now-abandoned research firm, the networks made the premature botched calls about Florida.
 The Associated Press was notably alone in saying it could not make a call based on the vote that night.
 But the contradictory calls on network television helped fuel confusion through the ensuing recount.
 This year, “being right is of absolute importance, and being first is less so,” said Oppenheim.
 “We have a tremendous responsibility election night and this year more than ever.
-Everything we report needs to be bullet proof.”
+Everything we report needs to be bulletproof.”

 How will the networks call the race?